MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/getfileimportuploadurl.md

 > [!NOTE]
 > This closed beta is available to select participants only.
 >
-> The Import As A Service documentation is subject to change.
+> The Import As A Service documentation is subject to change during the beta.

 ## <a name="request"></a>Request Elements
 The *GetFileImportUploadUrlRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).